spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-the-dynamic-store-prices-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that, when a stroy currency added, updated, or deleted, it is exported to or removed from Redis.
+Ensure that, when a story currency added, updated, or deleted, it is exported to or removed from Storage.

 Storage type: Redis
 Target entity: Store